alaudet/raspi-sump/docs/install.md

 # Notifications

 There are two methods to receive notifications with Raspi-Sump.
 You can send email alerts or use Mastodon direct messages.
-Email alerts allow you to send email to a SMS Mobile number.
+Email alerts allow you to send email to a SMS Mobile number and can be configured in raspisump.conf.

 [Mastodon](https://joinmastodon.org/) alerts allow you to receive Direct Messages in iOS or Android mobile devices with a compatible Mastodon app.
 This requires a Mastodon account with a server that supports Direct Messages.

-While configuration of Mastodon servers is beyond the scope of this instruction set, you will be required to create a Mastodon account to host your application credentials and an account to receive messages.
-Mastodon will then provide credentials you can enter for ClientID in the raspisump.conf file.
+While configuration of Mastodon apps is beyond the scope of this instruction set, you will be required to create a Mastodon account to host your application credentials (which will send Direct Messages) and an account to receive messages.
+Mastodon will provide Oauth2 credentials in your "send" account.
+You will need these credentials to enter the `Client key` `Client secret` and `Access token` in the raspisump.conf file as well as the Receiving Account's username
+`handle`.

 See raspisump.conf for details on how to enable options.